 My research focuses on economic decision-making throughout the food supply chain from agricultural production to consumer demand.
 I am currently particularly interested in studying US agricultural production and applying modern econometric techniques to high-resolution panel data.
 By better understanding how individual producers and consumers make decisions, I hope to support producers, address market failures, and inform evidence-based policymaking.

 In addition to my research, I greatly enjoy teaching.
-In 2015, I received both the Certificate in Teaching & Learning in Higher Education and the Outstanding Graduate Student Instructor Award from the Graduate Division at UC-Berkeley, and in 2016 I received the Graduate Student Teaching Award from the AAEA Teaching, Learning, and Communications Section; and in 2020 I received the UW–Madison Taylor Hibbard Club Excellence in Teaching Award, and in 2022 I received the Myron H. and Anna Atwood Faculty Fellow Award.
+In 2015, I received both the Certificate in Teaching & Learning in Higher Education and the Outstanding Graduate Student Instructor Award from the Graduate Division at UC–Berkeley; in 2016 I received the Graduate Student Teaching Award from the AAEA Teaching, Learning, and Communications Section; and in 2020 I received the UW–Madison Taylor Hibbard Club Excellence in Teaching Award, and in 2022 I received the Myron H. and Anna Atwood Faculty Fellow Award.
 In 2019, I also earned a Certificate for Veterans’ Administrators and Certifying Officials from Mississippi State University.

 Please see the other pages on this website for more information about my professional history (CV), research, and teaching.
 Contact information is also available.